It’s the blog post you’ve been waiting for…

 That weekend was pure indulgence.
 Annie, Mitz, Nolwenn and I spent a weekend in a Spa in the cute town of Stratford upon Avon.
 Not only was it exactly what I needed, but it left me wanting even more.
 I need the extravagance of being pampered daily, but girl got bills to pay.
 Another fantastic weekend was enjoyed by all, again, thank you, ladies!

 Timeline wise, we’re now near to the end of March.
 Let us skip forward a little bit to April where I spent an evening in POTIONS CLASS.

 But just before that, on Annies Birthday (8th April) Lewis gave me my present!
 Some great Rick and Marty merch.

 Back to POTIONS CLASS.
 Yes, Mitz and I were given robes and a wand, and a shit ton of mysterious liquids to make the magic happen.
-The cynics of you may believe it was simple chemistry but that’s what they want you to believe. #fakenews
+The cynics of you may believe it was pure chemistry, but that’s what they want you to think. #fakenews

-Cocktails were made and consumed in a small basement in the middle of the slightly less magical area of London – Dalston.
-If you’re interested, it’s called the Cauldron and it’s definitely worth a trip.
-A wonderful birthday present, and I felt like a true Hogwarts student.
+Cocktails were created and consumed in a small basement in the middle of the slightly less magical area of London – Dalston.
+If you’re interested, it’s called the Cauldron, and it’s definitely worth a trip.
+A wonderful birthday present and I felt like a real Hogwarts student.
 Just don’t buy their house cocktails, they were terrible.
 Seriously, the worst I had ever tried, except for their gin concoction and their shooter.
 Urgh.
 But otherwise, probably the best thing related to Dalston

 And I suppose, that’s about it.
 Thanks to everyone who took part, you have made it a good one xxx